onepanelio/core-docs/docs/reference/serverless-inference/create-with-web-ui.md

    ```
 4. Wait for the resource to finish setting up, to confirm it's running you should see a green check as indicated.
    ![](../../../static/img/kfserving/model-created.png)
-5. To test the model, we can use this [jupyter notebook](https://github.com/onepanelio/python-sdk/blob/master/examples/inferenceservice-flowers.ipynb)
+5. To test the model, we can use this [JupyterLab notebook](https://github.com/onepanelio/python-sdk/blob/master/examples/inferenceservice-flowers.ipynb)